-If everyone makes small adjustments to the way they use their machines, it can greatly impact the amount of energy we save.
+If everyone makes small adjustments to how they use their machines, it can greatly impact the energy we save.

-You can make numerous simple adjustments to the way you use your computer to cut down on energy consumption.
+You can make numerous simple adjustments to how you use your computer to reduce energy consumption.

 Still, you can take that efficiency a step further by adjusting the power settings on your machine to your work style and turning off accessories and applications when you aren’t using them.

-From here, I recommend that you go and read our other article about changing the power plan in Windows 10 to gain more detailed instructions on how to change power settings in Windows.
+From here, I recommend that you go and read our other article about changing the power plan in Windows 10 to gain more detailed instructions on how to change settings in Windows.